Joe Mansueto: Philanthropy

 In the spring of 2016, Mansueto and his wife Rika announced a donation of $35 million to found the Mansueto Institute for Urban Innovation, a part of the University of Chicago committed to advancing urban science through interdisciplinary scholarship.

 Personal life

 In 1998, Mansueto married Japanese-American Rika Yoshida, a Morningstar analyst.
-They have three children and live in a home in Lincoln Park, Chicago that cost an estimated $22 million to build.
-Mansueto keeps strict work hours, 8:30 a.m. to 5 or 6 p.m., with an occasional Saturday at the office.
+They have three children, Jenna, Daniel, and Johnny, and live in a home in Lincoln Park, Chicago that cost an estimated $22 million to build.

 Mansueto's younger brother John died in 2003 of West Nile virus.